 Although entry level, it has everything that you need for your first fishing based kayak, as well as a little more.
 The level of storage offered is great, with a front compartment for bait, line and tackle with enough space left over for a packed lunch as well.

 There are also drinks holders either side of the cockpit that can be used a little imaginatively, they could hold one of your rods as well as a pot of bait if needed, although I would recommend getting a designated rod holder attachment.

 As well as the storage, this kayak is really buoyant, and with buoyancy comes stability.
 There’s enough space for you to stand up and spot fish as well as to sit unencumbered for a long period of time.
 The only thing that really holds it back, is that it can’t deal with any kind of current.

 Your fishing outings will therefore be limited to lakes, rather than faster moving rivers and the open ocean.
 However, as a first time fisher, it does the job and then some.

 Where it lacks the space to become a more advanced users designated fishing vessel, it does more than enough to entice and beginner and kick start your angling career.
-This is one that definitely comes with The Kayak Guide’s coveted seal of approval.
+This is one that definitely comes with the Drakkar Kayak’s coveted seal of approval.